WordPress Themes: Overview and Tips on Finding the Perfect One

 For each theme, you’ll be able to access information that can help you make an informed choice.
 For example, you can see how many active installations a theme has, check when it was last updated, read customer reviews and ratings, as well as access the theme’s support forum.

 In addition, you can preview the theme directly from its listing using default data (and also using your actual site content if browsing within WordPress).
 For a fuller live demo, you’ll often find a link to the developer’s website.
 This gives you a chance to see the theme in action, although installing a theme on a test site of your own carries minimal risk.

 Finally, downloading and installing themes is a piece of cake, especially when doing so directly within WordPress.

 2. Directly From WordPress Theme Developers

-If you find the prospect of going through a large directory daunting, you can always go directly to the source.
+If you don’t like the thought of browsing through a large directory, you can always go directly to the source.
 Many WordPress theme developers sell their work directly, although you’ll need to carry out your own quality checks.
-Here are two we recommend:

-If you’ve search high and low for the right theme but didn’t find one that matched your vision, you can also directly hire a developer to create a custom theme.
-Custom theme development is, of course, more expensive than opting for “pre-packaged” premium theme.
+If you’ve searched high and low for the right theme but didn’t find one that matched your vision, you can also directly hire a developer to create a custom theme.
+Custom theme development is, of course, more expensive than opting for a ‘pre-packaged’ premium theme.

 Modifying the look and feel of your new WordPress site without coding or design experience is an inherent part of using the WordPress platform.
 Not only does WordPress include a default theme, but there are also thousands of options covering multiple niches and price points.